rohitgupta189/Kaggle-Comp-Predicting-House-Prices/README.md

-# Kaggle-Comp-Predicting-House-Prices
-Kaggle competition - house prices advanced regression techniques
+# Kaggle Competition -Predicting House Prices in Ames, Iowa

 1.1 Brief Background
 How does a home feature add up to its price tag?
 Ask a home buyer to describe their dream